 Causal reasoning can help students develop evidence-based explanations or arguments in response to a causal question that considers human actions, events, and larger structures or processes.
 Reasoning about cause and consequence is core to the work of a historian and therefore this practice is introduced early and repeated often.
-As students' progress in the course, they will use their causal reasoning skills in most activities.
+As students progress in the course, they will use their causal reasoning skills in most activities.
 It won't be long before the steps they follow to analyze cause and consequence become implicit, and at that point they may not need the support of the Causation Tool.
 However, writing about causation may take more time, so make sure to provide the appropriate support to your students until they've mastered writing about cause and consequence.

-Students are introduced to causation in Unit 1 of the course using the fictitious story of Alphonse the Camel.
+Students are introduced to causation in unit 1 of the course using the fictitious story of Alphonse the Camel.
 They are introduced to the Causation Tool at the end of this activity.
-In the activity that follows, which focuses on the Black Death, students learn how to draw causal maps.
+In the activity that follows, which focuses on revolutions, students learn how to draw causal maps.
 Then students dig into both cause and consequence, learning that their relationship is not linear.
-A couple of activities later, students have some "fun" with causation in Recipe for a Revolution.
-For this activity, students create a recipe that explains the causes for a particular political revolution.
-Students cover some other topics, ending by analyzing a complex process-environmental change.
+Then, student dig into a "fun" causation activity, in Recipe for a Revolution.
+For this, students create a recipe that explains the causes for a particular political revolution.
+Students cover some other topics, ending by analyzing a complex event - World War II.
 By the end of this progression, students should be skilled in analyzing long-, intermediate-, and short-term causes as well as their significance, role, and type.